 We decided to rewrite the API.
-This was an easy decision, clearly our Ruby on Rails API wasn’t going to scale well and coming from many years of Java development and having written a bunch of things that handled tons of load with way less resources than what this Ruby on Rails setup could handle, I knew we could do a lot better.
+This was an easy decision, clearly, our Ruby on Rails API wasn't going to scale well, and coming from many years of Java development and having written a bunch of things that handled tons of load with way fewer resources than what this Ruby on Rails setup could handle, I knew we could do a lot better.
 So then the decision came down to which language to use.

 Choosing a Language

 I was open to new ideas since the last thing I wanted to do was go back to Java.
 Java is (was?) a great language in a lot of ways such as performance, but after writing Ruby code for a few years, I was hooked on how productive I could be.
 Ruby is fun, plain and simple.

 When we first decided on Go, it was a risky decision.
 There wasn't a big community, there wasn't a lot of open source projects, there weren't many (if any) success stories of production usage.
 We also weren't sure if we would be able hire top talent if we chose Go, but we soon found out that we could get top talent because we chose Go.
 We were one of the first companies to publicly say that we were using it in production and the first company to post a Go job to the golang mailing list.
 Top-tier developers wanted to work for us just so they could use Go in their day-to-day lives.

 After we rolled out our Go version, we reduced our server count to two and we really only had two for redundancy.
 They were barely utilized, it was almost as if nothing was running on them.
 Our CPU utilization was less than 5% and the entire process started up with only a few hundred KB's of memory (on startup) vs our Rails apps which were ~50MB (on startup).
 Compare that even to JVM memory usage!
 It was night and day.
 And we've never had another colossal clusterf**k since.